Residents and tourists of Florida have been in a state of emergency and fear for…

 You might remember Hurricane Dorian which was very close to hitting Walt Disney World.
 In fact, “the 2019 season marked the fourth consecutive year of above-average activity in the basin and was tied with 1969 for the fourth most-active hurricane season on record.”

-Earlier this year, Kottlowski and his team released their prediction for the 2020 Atlantic hurricane season which he was saying would be “an above-average hurricane season.”
-Kottlowski was predicting up to 14-18 tropical storms in 2020, with 7-9 predicted to become hurricanes, and 2-4 turning into major hurricanes.
+Earlier this year, Kottlowski and his team released their prediction for the 2021 Atlantic hurricane season.
+He says it will be busy but less “hectic than 2020’s nonstop season.”
+Kottlowski is predicting 16-20 tropical storms in 2021, with 7-10 predicted to become hurricanes, and 3-5 turning into major hurricanes.

-So far, the 2020 Atlantic Hurricane season is off to an even faster start than experts were expecting.
-As of August 1, there have already been 9 total storms: 7 Tropical Storms (Arthur, Bertha, Cristobal, Dolly, Edouard, Fay and Gonzalo) and 2 Hurricanes (Hanna and Isaias).
+So far, the 2021 Atlantic Hurricane season is off to an even faster start than experts were expecting.
+As of July 1, there have already been 5 total storms: 4 Tropical Storms (Ana, Bill, Claudette, and Danny) and 1 Hurricane (Elsa).

-It’s important to note that not all of these reach Florida or Disney World.
-Some hit the Caribbean, others Texas and some stay out at sea and never make landfall.
+It’s important to note that most of these will not reach Florida or Walt Disney World.
+Some will hit the Caribbean, others Texas and some stay out at sea and never make landfall.
 It’s impossible for experts to know where the storms will hit, they are only predictions of how many will form.

 Disney’s Official Hurricane Policy